-It is considered bad practice to write guards that bind variables of the head and to rely on the system to detect this at runtime.
-It is inefficient and obscures the working of the program.
+It is considered bad practice to write guards that bind variables of the head and to rely on the

 • Set semantics

 The CHR system allows the presence of identical constraints, i.e. multiple constraints with the same functor, arity and arguments.
 For most constraint solvers, this is not desirable: it affects efficiency and possibly termination.
 Hence appropriate simpagation rules should be added of the form: